The Wigner distribution and 2D classical maps: Ergodic Trajectories of 2D Classical Maps: The Model

-The link between $\mathbf{P}_2$ and 2D classical mechanics to be introduced below is based on a simple observation: Poincar\'{e} sections of 2D conservative systems are composed of point patterns.
-In numerical Poincar\'{e} surface-of-section (SOS) computations, one usually computes numerical trajectories (i.e., `pseudotrajectories') for a large number of initial conditions and then observes the resulting point pattern that ensues from the intersection of these numerically-computed trajectories with a chosen SOS.
-In 2D conservative systems, the visual signature of fully developed chaos is an apparently random scatter of points on the SOS (usually a plane) generated from \emph{one} initial condition.
-This phenomenological `picture' of 2D Hamiltonian chaos has become ubiquitous in numerical investigations, and the understanding is that it is a numerical rendering of how a chaotic orbit ergodically explores the interior of the energy shell in the full phase space.
-Such a point pattern on a SOS is \emph{visually} indistinguishable from a typical numerical realization of $\mathbf{P}_2$ (see, for example, the top panel of Fig.~\ref{P2andWig}).
-This begs the question: \emph{In the case of a fully chaotic 2D conservative system, do the nearest-neighbor spacings of a typical pseudotrajectory of the Poincar\'{e} map have a Wignerian distribution?}
+The link between $\mathbf{P}_2$ and 2D classical mechanics to be introduced below is based on a simple observation: Trajectories of discrete maps are discrete point sets.
+The most well-known example is the Poincar\'{e} return map.
+In numerical investigations of discrete maps, it is common to compute numerical trajectories (i.e., `pseudotrajectories') for a large number of initial conditions and to then generate a so-called phase portrait (a plot consisting of all computed pseudotrajectories overlaid in a single window whose boundary defines the phase space of the map).
+For both symplectic and dissipative maps, the signature phase portrait of an ergodic map is an apparently random scatter of points (often generated from \emph{one} initial condition).
+This signature point pattern has become ubiquitous in numerical investigations, especially in numerical Poincar\'{e} surface-of-section (SOS) computations for chaotic Hamiltonian systems, and the understanding in that context is that the apparently random scatter of points is a numerical rendering of how an ergodic (or nearly ergodic) orbit explores the interior of the energy shell in the full phase space.
+In the specific context of 2D maps, such point patterns are \emph{visually} indistinguishable from any numerical realization of $\mathbf{P}_2$ (see, for example, the top panel of Fig.~\ref{P2andWig}).
+This begs the question: \emph{For a 2D ergodic map, do the interpoint nearest-neighbor spacings of any typical pseudotrajectory of that map have a Wignerian distribution?}

-For a fully chaotic 2D system (such as the stadium billiard shown in Fig.~\ref{coords}), almost any pseudotrajectory of the Poincar\'{e} map will explore the phase space of the map ergodically, i.e., almost any pseudotrajectory of the Poincar\'{e} map will `randomly' and uniformly cover the SOS (excluding perhaps a zero-measure subset of the SOS).
-The interpoint spacing statistics of such a pseudotrajectory should therefore be consistent with the spacing statistics theoretically predicted for $\mathbf{P}_2$.
-In particular, the NNSD of such pseudotrajectories should be well modeled by the Wigner distribution.
-A numerical demonstration follows.